 Sipping a chilled local wine while admiring the pastel glow of the peeling buildings at sunset

 The lovely medievel town of Portovenere, jewel of the ‘Bay of Poets’

 Hiking the Ligurian Riviera: Porofino and the Cinque Terre

-This stunning walk takes you along Italy’s ‘Flower Riviera’ on ancient coastal footpaths and mountain trails with breath-taking views of the azure Mediterranean Sea.
-Starting from the traditional fishing harbour of Camogli, your first destination is the glamorous harbour-side Portofino, via the unique San Fruttuoso Abbey – located in a beautiful cove and reached only by boat or on foot.
+This stunning walking holiday takes you along Italy’s ‘Flower Riviera’ on ancient coastal footpaths and mountain trails with breath-taking views of the azure Mediterranean Sea.
+Starting from the traditional fishing harbour of Camogli, your first hiking destination is the glamorous harbour-side Portofino, via the unique San Fruttuoso Abbey – located in a beautiful cove and reached only by boat or on foot.

 A short train ride along the Ligurian coast takes you to the picturesque and laid-back beach towns of Bonassola and Monterosso, the first of the UNESCO World Heritage villages of the Cinque Terre.
 These five fishing communities are the undoubted iconic jewel of the Ligurian coast, with their colourful collections of houses that seem to tumble from the jagged cliffs to the sparkling sea, framed beautifully by lush vineyards, wild flower and olive groves.

 “Yes, Cinque Terre really is as jaw-dropping as the photos you’ve seen.
 The five preposterously perched fishing villages in ice-cream colours look as though they’ll topple off the cliffside with the merest puff of wind.”
 Lonely Planet

 Finally, your hike along this spectacular coastline takes you to the charming medieval town of Portovenere, where you can reward yourself with some delicious fresh seafood, washed down with a glass of the Cinque Terre DOC wine; a refreshing, aromatic delight!